Joseph S. Clark's and Robert F. Kennedy's tour of the Mississippi Delta: Hearing in Jackson

 A field hearing was scheduled for April 10.
 Mississippi Senator John Stennis, a staunch segregationist, was scheduled to be interviewed.
 He disapproved of the federal efforts to improve the economic situation of black people and sought to discredit them by attacking the Head Start program's parent agency, the Child Development Group of Mississippi (CDGM).
 The Head Start project provided services to impoverished children and was funded with grants from the federal government, thereby preventing state authorities from interfering with its activities.
 By potentially improving the socioeconomic status of black Mississippians, Head Start threatened the white political power base that dominated the state.
 Just days after money for the program had been appropriated, Stennis and state officials began scrutinizing it and requesting financial records.
 In the days before Stennis' scheduled testimony Jackson's two newspapers, both supportive of segregation, ran several stories about the senator's planned critique.
 Upon the poverty subcommittee's arrival in the city, Clark announced that he considered questions concerning Head Start and funding irregularities to already be answered and that the hearing would not spend significant time discussing the issue.
 Stennis responded by leaking his draft testimony to the press.

 The subcommittee hearing took place in the Olympic Ballroom of the Heidelberg Hotel in Jackson.
 It was originally supposed to take place in a room meant to accommodate 300 persons, but the subcommittee relocated after local media attention stirred enough interest to bring the crowd to about 1,000 people.
 In his opening remarks, Clark stated that the hearing intended to be "neither a witch hunt or a whitewash.
 We are here to find out the basic facts."
 Stennis was called as the first witness.
 He admitted that there was poverty in his state, but posited that federal anti-poverty programs were overrunning expected costs and that he wished to support taxpayers.
 He then declared that the federal government had bypassed "responsible, honest, capable local leadership" and in favor of northerners and as a result its offices had become "a stake hold of beatniks and immorality".
-He requested that the governor be empowered to suspend "any project he determines not in the public interest" and finished by highlighting the fact that $500,000–$650,000 dollars worth of CDGM's funds were proclaimed by a government audit to be unaccounted for.
+He requested that the governor be empowered to suspend "any project he determines not in the public interest" and finished by highlighting the fact that $500,000–$650,000 of CDGM's funds were proclaimed by a government audit to be unaccounted for.